clintsrc/homework/lessons/21.1/02-Stu_Python-Intro/README.md

 * Add a ruler to VS Code to visually mark the PEP 8 recommended maximum line length of 79 characters.

+* Read more on PEP 8 recommendations from the [Docs](https://peps.python.org/pep-0008/).

 * Install a Python linter extension like [Flake8](https://marketplace.visualstudio.com/items?itemName=ms-python.flake8) in VS Code.

 Use [Google](https://www.google.com) or another search engine to research this.